Julian Hunt is a legend. A tech billionaire and a playboy philanthropist.

 But the arrogant bastard doesn’t leave.
 No, he carries me to my car.
 He implies that I fell on purpose to catch his attention—how dare he!—and after I’ve chewed him out, he asks for my number.

 I don’t expect to see him again.
 After all, lightning doesn’t strike twice.
-Except it does, when Julian’s involved.
-Because when I walk into a business negotiation the next day, who’s sitting on the other side?
+But when I walk into a business negotiation the next day, who’s sitting on the other side?